Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Only the biggest fans of quirky places have heard about Chiatura, Georgia.
 This mining town is located in central Georgia, not too far away from Kutaisi, and is known for its spectacular location and unique public transport system.
 The best way to get from one point of Chiatura to another is to use one of the many cable cars – but only if you have nerves of steel.

 The cable cars opened in the 1950s and most of them haven’t gone through any major renovations since then – you can clearly see it anyway as they are in a rather poor condition.
-But some of them are still working and are the main way of transportation for locals who want to get from the center to upper parts of town (or in the reverse direction).
+But some of them are still working and are the main way of transportation for locals who want to get from the center to the upper parts of town (or in the reverse direction).

 During my visit in autumn 2016 the main cable car, next to the train station, with cars leaving in three different directions, was going through the reconstructions and hopefully is or will be in operation again.